External Ids for RPL15 Gene

 GeneCards Summary for RPL15 Gene

 RPL15 (Ribosomal Protein L15) is a Protein Coding gene.
-Diseases associated with RPL15 include diamond-blackfan anemia 12 and diamond-blackfan anemia.
-Among its related pathways are Disease and Adhesion.
-GO annotations related to this gene include RNA binding and structural constituent of ribosome.
+Diseases associated with RPL15 include rpl15-related diamond-blackfan anemia and diamond-blackfan anemia 12.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.